eutactic/rxnlvl/README.md

     p = plot([25.0,10.0],vbuf=10.0,hbuf=5.0,bgcolour=None, qualified=False)

 The plot takes the following arguments:
-- `dimensions` - the width and height of the plot in cm
+- `dimensions` - the width and height of the plot in cm.
 - `vbuf` - the vertical margin as a percentage of the total height.
 - `hbuf` - the horizontal margin as a percentage of the total height.
 - `bgcolour` - the background colour of the image, as a 24-bit hexadecimal integer, or `None`.
 If `None`, the background will be transparent!